TrianglyRU/OrbinautFramework/README.md

-# Please Note!
+# About
-Do not use the latest master as it is somewhat a dev version.
-Use the latest release instead!
+Orbinaut Framework is an extremely accurate and, which is most important, a very easy to use classic Sonic framework, made for GameMaker Studio 2.
+Accuracy, improvements, optional tweaks: it is all there and is waiting for you.
+Whether you are a beginner or an experienced fan game developer, visual or traditional coding fan: Orbinaut is made for everyone!

 # Features
-- Classic-accurate physics
+- 100% classic-accurate physics
-- Orignal-engine-like stage collision method based on distances.
+- Accurate object and stage collision (tiles) method based on distances.
 - Various toggable frameworks tweaks, including differences between classic trilogy games
 - Discord Rich Presence support
-- Solid optimization
+- Solid optimisation
 - and much more!

-# Architecture
-Orbinaut is built to be simple to use and easy to understand.
-All main global code is stored in scripts that are called from the framework controllers or objects.
-There is no code directly in events.
-The project library is sorted and organized as compact and understandable as possible, so it's very difficult to get lost navigating it.

 # Documentation
-Orbinaut has its own documentation where we explain how the framework works, how to do things and how each custom function works.
-Including pictures, everyone likes pictures!
-(Coming soon!)

-# Wanna stay tuned?
-Follow our Twitter account to get latest news: https://twitter.com/TeamOrbinaut
+We're currently developing a detailed documentation for our framework, planned to relese this November, please stay tuned!

 # Special Thanks
 - LapperDev